M66B/FairEmail/FAQ.md

 Spell checking should be provided by the keyboard app for all other apps.
 Sometimes, particularly on ChromeOS, spell checking needs to be enabled in the settings.

-That said, LanguageTool, which can be enabled in the integration settings, is an excellent style and spell checker.
+That said, LanguageTool, which can be enabled in the integration-settings tab, is an excellent alternative to style and spell checking.

 <br>